-There are many other possible reasons why a child may need an emergency foster carer – but the outcome is always the same: an urgent need to find a temporary foster home for the child while longer-term plans are put in place, or until it's safe to return home.
+There are many other possible reasons why a child may need an emergency foster carer – but the outcome is always the same: an urgent need to find a temporary foster care home for the child while longer-term plans are put in place, or until it's safe to return home.
 Emergency fostering is usually for just a night or two but can be for a little while longer.

-This is what we mean by emergency foster care and it typically takes place outside normal working hours or at weekends.
+This is what we mean by emergency placement foster care and it typically takes place outside normal working hours or at weekends.
 Nobody gets much warning, including foster parents who specialise in emergency fostering placements.

-Because of the circumstances, children and young people in need of emergency support are often bewildered, frightened and traumatised.
+Because of the circumstances, children and young people in need of temporary support are often bewildered, frightened and traumatised.
 This, and the short-term nature of the work, makes it a very unique but important form of fostering.

 Are you suited to emergency fostering?

 To be an emergency foster parent, you’ll need the same qualities as all foster parents.
 However, there are some things that are unique.
 As the focus is on putting the child at ease and helping reduce the stress of the situation, you’ll need to be calm, tolerant and have and the ability to form quick bonds with children.